ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 [Schema.org](http://schema.org) is the base metadata standard for RO-Crate.
 Schema.org was chosen because it is widely used on the World Wide Web and supported by search engines, on the assumption that discovery is likely to be maximized if search engines index the content.
 NOTE: As far as we know there is no alternative, well-maintained linked-data schema for research data with the coverage needed for this project - i.e. a single standard for expressing all the examples presented in this specification.

-RO-Crate relies heavily on [schema.org](http://schema.org) using a constrained subset of  [JSON-LD](https://json-ld.org/), and this document gives opinionated recommendations on how to represent the metadata using existing linked data best practices
+RO-Crate relies heavily on [schema.org](http://schema.org) using a constrained subset of  [JSON-LD](https://json-ld.org/, and this document gives opinionated recommendations on how to represent the metadata using existing linked data best practices

-Generally, the standard keys for [schema.org](http://schema.org) should be used.
+Generally, the standard keys for [schema.org](http://schema.org) SHOULD be used.
 However, RO-Crate uses variant names for some elements, specifically:

 *   `File` is mapped to <http://schema.org/MediaObject> which was chosen as a compromise as it has many of the properties that are needed to describe a generic file.
 Future versions of schema.org or a research data extension may re-define `File`.
 *   `Journal` is mapped to <http://schema.org/Periodical>.